codlark/cls-docs/docs/Elements-and-Properties.md

  - `size: WIDTH, HEIGHT` - the size of the element.
 Both `WIDTH` and `HEIGHT` must be present.
 Default value for both is `1/4in`.
 Composite property.
 Allowed values are any of
      - A number with  units `px`, `in`, or `mm`.
      - A number with unit `%`, which sizes the element relative to its container.
- - 'angle: ANGLE' - the rotation of the element in degrees, with or without the unit `deg`.
+ - `angle: ANGLE` - the rotation of the element in degrees, with or without the unit `deg`.
 Can be positive which rotates clockwise or negative which rotates counter-clockwise.
 Elements rotate around there center.
 If a container is rotated, elements contained within are positioned according to that rotation.
 Default value is `0deg`.
  - `draw: TOGGLE` - whether to draw this element, also affects any elements contained within.
 Default value is `yes`.

 ## The `text` Element